BstLabs/py-dynacli/docs/manual/package-as-feature.md

 ## Versioning your features and commands

-Now imagine the case, when for some reason you have a bunch of features with different versions and also your commands have different versioning.
+Now imagine the case, when for some reason you have a bunch of features with different versions, and also your commands have different versioning.
 You can easily handle it, by adding `__version__` in the feature and commands.

 Open the `storage_X/cli/dev/service/__init__.py` and add: